• Skip to primary navigation

 • Recipe Index

 This is the Fortune Asian Noodle Blogger Recipe Challenge.
 I had delicious fun creating my signature soup inspired by my Italian roots and my home-town.
 I hope you will give it a try on one of these chilly winter days.
-It’s NOODLEISIOUS!
+It's a super good NOODLEISIOUS Udon Mushroom Wedding Soup.

 Last week I was rushing through an airport when I came upon an Asian noodle bar beckoning me in to build my own soup bowl.
 Oh, what I would have given to have been able to have the time to sit and enjoy my own personalized noodle soup, but airplanes do not wait.
 I snapped a couple of pictures and off to Gate 28 I went.